Moving to Spain? Make sure you and your family are covered for every eventuality by reading our guide to health insurance in Spain.

 - Employees: all employees and self-employed workers in Spain must make social security contributions.
 This then entitles them to Spanish health cover.

-- Self-employed, freelancers and business owners: self-employed, workers are responsible for paying your own social security contributions towards public healthcare.
+- Self-employed, freelancers and business owners: freelancers in Spain are responsible for paying your own social security contributions towards public healthcare.
 You can apply for a social security number at your nearest Social Security Office.

 - Spouses and children: the spouse and any children of workers are also entitled to state healthcare, as long as they also reside in Spain.